dtaht/blog-cerowrt/content/post/a_bit_about_bbr.md

 ever get there.

 Anyway, after a first look at BBR's behaviors over wifi, I think a good answer is to not sweat the buffering problem as much as we have and have a kinder, gentler approach to the amount of buffering we allow - either queue up a "good sized" aggregate for *every* station, or vary the codel target and interval as a function of the number of active stations.
 Right now, it's a fixed 20ms, and a hack to make it behave better at really low rates, which works ok for a small number of stations.
 I worry about the overall size of the "knee" of the curve here, and for all I know we'll have to abandon codel as we know it, entirely.

-The FQ bit... airtime fairness... intermediate queues implementation... still needed, and nice.
+The FQ bits... airtime fairness... intermediate queues implementation... were needed on wifi, and we can further strive towards reducing the latency and jitter as I described above with potentially positive synergetic effects with BBR.

-There's a long term problem in that we just eliminated the qdisc entirely in favor of doing all that, and perhaps a wifi client would want to run BBR - which mandated sch_fq.
+There's a long term problem in that we just eliminated the qdisc entirely in favor of doing all that, and perhaps a wifi client would want to run BBR - which mandates sch_fq to get pacing to work.

 ## Clue #6